Budgeting & Saving Money - February 18th

 KiwiSaver is the retirement savings scheme in New Zealand.
-It was introduced by government initiative in July 2007.
+It was introduced in July 2007.

-In the KiwiSaver Scheme, members build up their savings through regular contributions from their before-tax pay, from their employer, and from the Government.
-It is voluntary to join.
+In the KiwiSaver scheme, members build savings through regular contributions from their before-tax pay, from their employer, and from the Government.
+Joining is voluntary.

 KiwiSaver can also come in handy before you retire.
-You can access these savings when you buy your first home, or if you need the funds because you become seriously ill or suffer financial hardship.
+You can access your savings to purchase a first home, or if you need the funds because of financial hardship.

 KiwiSaver savings build up over time.
 Contributions are paid to your KiwiSaver fund by you, your employer, and the government.
-These contributions are invested by your provider, in the scheme you have chosen.
+These contributions are invested by your provider in your chosen scheme.

-Most New Zealanders under the age of 65 years are eligible to join KiwiSaver – even children!
-You can still join KiwiSaver if you are currently self-employed or not employed.
+Most New Zealanders under the age of 65 are eligible to join KiwiSaver – even children!
+You can also join KiwiSaver if you are self-employed or unemployed.
 KiwiSaver membership is voluntary.

 You can join KiwiSaver, if all three of these conditions apply:

-Children under 16 years old may be enrolled in KiwiSaver by their parent/guardian.
-Children aged 16 years or older may enrol in KiwiSaver themselves if they have a parent/guardian co-sign with them.
-Children are not eligible for government contributions until they turn 18 years old.
+Children under 16 can be enrolled in KiwiSaver by their parent/guardian.
+Children aged 16 or older can enrol in KiwiSaver themselves if they have a parent/guardian co-sign with them.
+Children are not eligible for government contributions until they turn 18.

-The people who can put money into your KiwiSaver fund are:
+The following people can put money into your KiwiSaver fund:

-You make contributions to your fund of contributions deducted from your gross before tax pay.
-You choose what rate to contribute – 3%, 4% or 8% of your before tax pay.
-You can also make additional contributions if you wish.
+You make contributions to your KiwiSaver fund from your gross pay before tax.
+You choose which rate to contribute: 3%, 4%, 6%, 8% or 10% of your before tax pay.
+You can also make additional contributions.

-Many providers we researched let you manage and request access to your KiwiSaver savings online or through apps on your phone.
+Providers let you manage and access information on your KiwiSaver savings online or through phone apps.

-Most people become eligible to access the retirement savings in their KiwiSaver fund when they turn 65 years old, which is the age that you qualify for NZ Super.
+Most people are eligible to access the retirement savings in their KiwiSaver fund when they turn 65, which is the age that you qualify for NZ Super.
 If you join KiwiSaver after you turn 60, you have to wait a minimum of 5 years before you can access your savings.